|

 arrived at your departure gate's ticket / information counter, simply ask for one then.
 I've gotten

-my window seat when buying my ticket in advance and other times when I've forgotten to ask, I have managed to set it up right at the departure gate's counter.
+have managed to set it up right at the departure gate's counter.
 In fact, a few times I've been hit

 with an aisle seat and one instance an older couple asked for my window seat because the aisle